RohanVolety/Smart_Attendance/README.md

 # SMART ATTENDANCE

-Foobar is a Python library for dealing with word pluralization.

-## Installation

 Git clone the project

-Open the project in your local IDE and run the code.
+Open the project in your local IDE and run python attendance.py.

 ## Usage